John Kalleen – Trumpet & Flugelhorn

 Blake has also spent many years performing in the Boston area and has toured internationally.
 He also performs with the swing band Hot House and has performed with Bobby Hebb.
 Blake has also toured with Dan Hicks and His Acoustic Warriors.
 Blake and John have been performing together for over ten years.

-Alex Aspinall – Drums
+Eric Thompson – Drums